dehun/site/pages/articles/15_nov_2018-Better than IO, part 2.md

 This approach called tagless final.
 For now no explanation why, we have to understand few more things to understand the name.
 But we can perfectly use the approach without understanding it's name.

-## better than mtl ##
-So how is it better than mtl?
-My experience so far that it's way easier to implement and reason about.
-Especially for someone coming from OOP backgroung.
-It's like dependency injection and interfaces all over again.
-This is subjective.

-Objectively it's faster because we don't have to wrap our values into 10 layers of monad transformers.
-And we also don't have to write flatMap again and again for each transformer.

 ## wtf is algebra ##
 Algebra in this case is just set of objects and operations.
 It's just a way to describe your computation.
 In other words it's embedded dsl.